steveschofield/vRA-Cert-Script/Readme.md

+LICENSE - Free to use as you see fit.
+BSD was my favorite license and OS back in the day.

 To use Scripts, some pre-reqs need to be verified, met

 1) Download OpenSSL from repo or download an OpenSSL windows version on the web